AI-Driven Control of Chaos: A Transformer-Based Approach for Dynamical Systems: Conclusion

 \section{Conclusion}

-In this study, we propose a transformer-based framework designed to predict the safety functions of dynamical systems without the need for an explicit physical model.
-This model free approach offers notable advantages over traditional algorithms.
-Specifically, our framework achieves competitive accuracy while drastically reducing computational demands, particularly in scenarios where classical methods are computationally prohibitive.
+In this study, we address the fundamental control objective of transforming transient chaos into permanent chaotic motion using only time series.
+To meet this goal, we propose a transformer-based framework designed to predict the safety functions of dynamical systems without the need for an explicit physical model.
+This model-free approach offers notable advantages over traditional algorithms.
+Specifically, our framework achieves competitive accuracy while relying only on the time series of the data.
+Whereas classical methods require prior knowledge of the system map and set an upper bound of disturbance, our approach, once trained, merely needs a representative time series taken from the unstable dynamical system, to approximate the safety function.
+Consequently, the control of an orbit depends only on the current perturbed state and the predicted safety function, enabling real-time control.

 The quantitative results emphasize the efficiency and reliability of this approach.
 When trained on $2000$ sample points, the model achieved a mean squared error (MSE) of $2.88 \times 10^{-4}$, closely approximating the values produced by classical methods.
 Furthermore, this level of accuracy remained stable across a range of noise levels, as demonstrated in Fig.~\ref{mse_noise}, highlighting the robustness of the model under varying input conditions.